 COMMUNION AT HOME

 Being sick or housebound can make us feel cut off from the spiritual life of the church, especially from Mass.
 Receiving Holy Communion keeps us “in communion” with Christ and the Church at these times.
-Holy Communion can be brought to you at home by Fr James, or by a lay minister of Holy Communion.
-Please contact Fr James for making the necessary arrangements.
+Holy Communion can be brought to you at home by Fr Peter, or by a lay minister of Holy Communion.
+Please contact Fr Peter for making the necessary arrangements.

 If you, a relative or friend, is due to be an in-patient at the Norfolk and Norwich, or any other hospital please contact the Catholic chaplain.
-Further details from Fr James.
+Further details from Fr Peter.

-If you would like your house blessed contact Fr James to arrange a date.
+If you would like your house blessed contact Fr Peter to arrange a date.